hz-inova/run_jnb/README.md

 ```

 ### Command Line Tool
 ***run_jnb*** can be used at command line.
 The output is return only when the verbose flag is used.
-The returned tuple is serialised to json (first element of the tuple is represented as a string before the serialisation):
+The returned tuple is serialised to json (the first element of the tuple is represented as a string before the serialisation):
 ```sh
 # Windows cmd (" can be escaped by "")
 > run_jnb ./Power_function.ipynb -m true -a "{""power"":1}" -v